holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Industrial Energy Systems at [Chalmers University in Gothenburg](https://www.chalmers.se) (Sweden), Division of Energy Technology, Department of Space, Earth and Environment since February 2017.
+I am a PhD student in Industrial Energy Systems at [Chalmers University in Gothenburg](https://www.chalmers.se) (Sweden) in the Division of Energy Technology since February 2017.
 Before, that I obtained a masters degree in "Sustainable Energy Systems".

 My research focus: Electrification of industrial processes
 ======